DiegoFranklin/edp2pdf/README.md

-# Electron Diffraction Pair Distribution Extraction Framework
+# Electron Pair Distribution Function Extraction Framework

 ## Project Description
-This projects process electron diffraction patterns to extract the pair distribution function.
+With this framework you can process electron diffraction patterns to extract the pair distribution function.

 ## Installation